MikeyBronowski/mikeybronowski.github.io/_posts/2024-12-13-festive-tech-calendar-2024-new-t-sql-functions.md

 -- Output: C:\Path\To\FileA

--- custom escapre character
+-- custom escape character
 SELECT UNISTR(N'#0041#0042#0043', '#') AS ABC;
 -- Output: ABC
 ```

-If you work with Unicode frequently, here’s a helpful list of [codepoints](https://codepoints.net/search).
+If you work with Unicode frequently, here’s a helpful list of [codepoints](https://codepoints.net/).

 ## `||` (String concatenation)